charon/charon/README.md

   but this project aims to be visible to all stakeholders (users, apps, admins), allowing them to control their aspect of its use, moreover, it allows admins (of a community) to be a different entity from developers of apps
 * [Gluu](https://gluu.org) – open source identity infrastructure, seems to be pretty extensive and can support impersonation, but not multiple user identities
+* [Apple ID SSO](https://support.apple.com/guide/deployment/intro-to-single-sign-on-depfdbf18f55/web) – a closed source and centralized SSO service which does enable users to hide their e-mail address from apps by proxying them